DETOUR: Side Trip Into Corporate America

 Cortez/Seidner, Inc.

-At Cortez/Seidner, I not only flourished as a lead Creative Director but also was able to achieve a level of compensation that allowed me a comfortable lifestyle.
+At Cortez/Seidner, I not only flourished as a lead Creative Director but also achieved compensation that allowed me to maintain a comfortable lifestyle.

-The video above is from the launch of the pharmaceutical named Vantin, developed by The Upjohn Company.
+The video below is from the launch of the pharmaceutical named Vantin, developed by The Upjohn Company.
 The total audience was nearly four thousand sales reps.
-We motivated and trained them so that they would be ready to detail this product to physicians all across the country.
+We motivated and trained them to be ready to detail this product to physicians nationwide.
 This video (which is 27 years old – so please excuse the quality) is a highlight reel of the entire event.
-Everything here was created, built and executed from scratch by Cortez/Seidner.
+Everything here was created, built, and executed from scratch by Cortez/Seidner.
 The launch won a gold medal at the New York Film and TV Awards.

 Picture taken at the “1988 New York Film and TV Awards” in New York City on a cold wintry night.
 I won a gold award for the creative direction of a live production for IBM’s Circle of Excellence Achievers.
 The piece featured my voice teacher Louis Quilico his wife, Lena and their son (also a world-renowned singer) Gino Quilico.
 I chose them as they were real examples of achieving excellence in their lives.
 Above is the complete audio of this media piece, written by Trebbe Johnson (next to me in the photo), and performed live by the Quilico family.